Salim Diwan

-Salim Diwan (born 12 May 1985) is an Indian Bollywood film actor and entrepreneur.
-Who made his debut in Bollywood Diaries.
+Salim Diwan (born 12 May 1985) is an Indian actor and entrepreneur.
+He made his debut in Bollywood Diaries.

 Early life

 Salim Diwan was born in the Jhunjhunu district of Rajasthan, India.
 During his school years, he was actively involved with local theatre groups, which sparked his interest in acting.
 After completing his graduation, Diwan pursued a degree in law in Mumbai.
 However, before starting his acting career, he joined his father’s pharmaceutical company.

 Career

 In 2005–06, Salim Diwan participated in the reality show Jet Set Go and received an IIFA award in Dubai.
 Following this, he enrolled at the Kishore Namit Kapoor Institute to pursue professional acting training.

 Diwan made his Bollywood debut with a brief appearance in Ankur Arora Murder Case.
 He later gained attention for his role in Bollywood Diaries, which was released on 26 February 2016.
 In the film, he portrayed Rohit, a Bollywood enthusiast with dreams of making it in the film industry.
 The trailer for the movie was launched on 12 January 2016 in Mumbai, India.

 Beyond his acting career, Diwan is the promoter and Managing Director of Rajasthan Aushdhalaya Pvt.
 Ltd. (Rajasthan Herbals International), a prominent Ayurvedic medicines manufacturer with over 60000 centres across India.
 He actively pursues his company’s vision of an “Addiction Free India", wherein his dedicated team has organised thousands of DE-addiction camps all over the country to curb addiction and help in rehabilitation of the addicts and subsequent recovery.

 Salim Diwan is involved in lot of philanthropic activities and takes time out of his busy and hectic schedule to reach out to needy people for their betterment.
 He also engages in various social causes like reaching out to orphanages, old age homes and other such institutions for the poor.
 His philanthropy reflects from his actions like arranging free educations for girls from poor families, adopting orphans and ensuring daily square meals and education for them.
 All his birthdays are celebrated mostly in orphanages as he always likes to put a smile on the underprivileged, which reflects his caring nature.